rsksmart/RSKIPs/IPs/RSKIP690.md

 wallets receive their pegouts at a legacy address they may not even use, and they pay more to spend that output than they would from a segwit one.

-The Bridge already has everything it needs to derive the other types, since all four are standard derivations from a single public key.
+The Bridge already has everything it needs to derive the other types, since all four address types are standard derivations from a single public key.
 What is missing is a way for the requester to say which one they want, and a stored form that can represent it.

 ## Specification